 - Read more: The best running headphones

 Bone conduction headphones are where it's at these days for runners.
-Firstly because they offer one of the safest ways to listen to music whilst running and secondly because they're the only earphones that are approved for use in road races under the UK Athletics Rules of Competition.
+Firstly because they offer one of the safest ways to listen to music while running and secondly because they're the only earphones that are approved for use in road races under the UK Athletics Rules of Competition.

 The best running kit